Email Us

 • Escrow Statements

-Keep for four years after you sell the property, whether it is your primary residence or investment property.
+Keep for seven years after you sell the property, whether it is your primary residence or investment property.
 This includes all escrow statements from refinancing.

 • Brokerage Statements and Buy/Sell Confirmations